-- (i) ANZ Bank New Zealand Limited has complied with all Conditions of Registration that applied during that period; - (ii) Credit exposures to connected persons were not contrary to the interests of the Banking Group; - (iii) ANZ Bank New Zealand Limited had systems in place to monitor and control adequately the Banking Group's material risks, including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.
+- (i) ANZ Bank New Zealand Limited has complied with all Conditions of Registration that applied during that period except as noted on page 74; - (ii) Credit exposures to connected persons were not contrary to the interests of the Banking Group; - (iii) ANZ Bank New Zealand Limited had systems in place to monitor and control adequately the Banking Group's material risks, including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.

-This Disclosure Statement is dated, and has been signed by all Directors of the Bank on, 18 November 2014.
+This Disclosure Statement is dated, and has been signed by all Directors of the Bank on, 18 November 2015.